← All postsMarkets

 At the corporate-actions layer, dividends, splits, mergers, and tender offers are handled differently by every broker.
 A unified corporate-actions engine that normalizes events across IB and Alpaca is non-trivial to build.
 It's also the only way to give downstream developers a consistent API surface.

-At the regulatory layer, each broker imposes different KYC pass-through requirements, different jurisdictional permissions, different reporting cadences.
+At the regulatory layer, each broker imposes different KYC pass-through requirements, different jurisdictional permissions, and different reporting cadences.
 A two-broker stack absorbs the complexity instead of pushing it onto the fintech.

 The broker-redundancy question isn't "do you have two brokers."
 It's "what happens when broker A has an outage at 2pm on a Tuesday."
 If the answer is "we degrade to a backup we haven't tested," you have one broker.